Bachelor of Arts, Bachelor of Science | College of Arts and Science

 Adjacent to campus, the reserve and its adjoining areas contain more than 1,000 acres of diverse habitats, including streams, flood plains, farm ponds, forests, a pine plantation, and grasslands

-The Ecology Research Center
+Ecology Research Center

 Located two miles from campus, this is a 178-acre area of diverse habitats, including a 1,000-square-foot building which contains a bioenergetics laboratory, a controlled environmental chamber, animal room facilities, and basic ecological equipment.
 There are also outdoor areas for research, several newly constructed experimental ponds, experimental vegetation plots, replicate aviaries, prairie research plots, and a modern precipitation chemistry and weather station.

-The Department of Zoology is located in Pearson Hall, a state-of-the-art biological sciences building boasting excellent research and animal care facilities and equipment.
+The Department of Biology is located in Pearson Hall, a state-of-the-art biological sciences building boasting excellent research and animal care facilities and equipment.
 The electron microscope facility, one of the best in the nation, includes both transmission and scanning electron microscopes in two labs.
 Computers are used in all of the biological science first-year course labs, and many divisions of the department, such as neuroanatomy and endocrinology, have their own computer labs.
 In the genetics laboratory, computers are tied into national data bases enabling students to study the work of top researchers.
 The laboratories accommodate research in behavioral studies, aquatic and animal studies, biochemistry, and physiology.

 There are no additional admission requirements for this program.